RGB-Tools/RGB-Documentation/terminology/glossary.md

 #### Assignement

-The RGB-equivalent of a transaction output modifying the state of a contract
+The RGB-equivalent of a transaction output modifying the state of a contract.

 #### Bundle

+A set of RGB assignements[#assignemen] whose state transitions are grouped together at client-side level as they reference to the same contract schema (e.g. asset).

 #### Client-side Validation

 The operation which allows the verification of some data exchanged between parties according to some defined protocolo rule.
-In RGB protocol these data are in form of [consignement](#consignment); the above data can be exchanged privately between the parties involved as, unlike Bitcoin protocol, they dont't need to be registered on a public medium (e.g. the blockchain).
+In RGB protocol these data are in form of [consignements](#consignment); the above data can be exchanged privately between the parties involved as, unlike Bitcoin protocol, they dont't need to be registered on a public medium (e.g. the blockchain).

 #### Commitment

 Formal timestamped fingerprint expressed as the registration of an hash referring to some structured data over some defined medium (e.g. the blockchain)

-#### Commitment Scheme

 #### Consignment
 The data trasnfered between parties that are subject to client-side validation.
 There are 2 main types of consignemen: